Reviews You Can Rely On

 Care & Feeding of Down Sleeping Bags

 Move your wet bag to one of the big front-loading commercial dryers.
 Ideally, you will have used it immediately before for some other laundry to verify that the medium or medium-low setting is indeed accurate.
-Your completely wet down bag will be very clumpy, so here's where a trick helps.
+Your completely wet down bag will be very clumpy, so here's where a trick comes in handy.
 We either throw a few tennis balls in with the bag (or a very clean pair of running shoes).
 While the bag tumbles and tumbles on medium heat, these items will help break up the wet clumps of down.
 You can also stop the dryer periodically and break up clumps by hand.
 And that's it.
 Just make sure you've identified a dryer that will not get too hot and damage the synthetic fabric of your bag.

-ultralight sleeping bag - hanging out to watch the sunset and eat dinner in the award winning...
+ultralight sleeping bag - hanging out to watch the sunset and eat dinner on an overnight trip...